Chronic Care Management

 What is a chronic condition?

 A chronic condition is a health problem that can be controlled with proper treatment but not cured.
-For example, diabetes, high blood pressure, and chronic obstructive
+For example, diabetes, high blood pressure, and chronic obstructive pulmonary disorder (COPD) are chronic conditions.

-What are the benefits of signing up for this program?
+What are the benefits of this program?

-coordinate all of your health care.
-Although each patient is different, many patients who get CCM services can avoid expensive emergency department visits and hospital
+A dedicated care team from our practice will coordinate all of your health care.
+Although each patient is different, many patients who get CCM services can avoid expensive emergency department visits and hospital admissions.

 Other benefits of signing up for the program include the following:

-- We will work with you to create a personalized care plan that includes your
+- We will work with you to create a personalized care plan that includes your health goals and specific action steps to meet them.
+We will also update your plan as necessary.

-plan as necessary. - We will give you extra support outside of office visits.
+- We will give you extra support outside of office visits.

-- A member of your care team will be accessible to you 24 hours a day, 7 days a
+- A member of your care team will be accessible to you 24 hours a day, 7 days a week to address your urgent care needs so that you can get this care regardless of the time of day or day of the week.

-of the time of day or day of the week. - You will always be able to schedule routine appointments with a designated
+- You will always be able to schedule routine appointments with a designated member of your care team.

-member of your care team. - We will schedule any preventive care that you need.
-For example, we will be
+- We will schedule any preventive care that you need.
+For example, we will be sure that you get the flu vaccine at the right time every year.

-sure that you get the flu vaccine at the right time every year. - We will help you manage your medicines.
+- We will help you manage your medicines.

-- We will coordinate the health care you get from us, as well as the care you may
+- We will coordinate the health care you get from us, as well as the care you may get at another doctor’s office, at the hospital, at the pharmacy, at your home, or from a community service organization.

 Do I have to pay for CCM services?

-in a certain month, we will not bill you for that month.
+These services are covered by Medicare Part B. They are subject to the usual Medicare deductible and coinsurance.
+Your insurance may charge a copay for each month in which you get qualifying CCM services.
 After the Medicare deductible has been met, most patients pay approximately $8 to $18 to coordinate their care during the month.
-If you have supplemental insurance, it may cover all or part of the copay
+If you have supplemental insurance, it may cover all or part of the copay/coinsurance amount.
+Check with your insurance carrier for details.

 Can I stop getting CCM services?